WordPress is no longer just a blogging tool, as these brilliant examples of WordPress websites demonstrate.

 32. Obi Media

 Designer Christian Senior was given the task to bring the Obi Media site up to date.
 "I'm a big advocate for the WordPress platform and since the site was going to be updated by various people we agreed that this was a good base for us.
-This would give us the freedom to customise everything, right down to the admin panel, and make managing the site an easy task.
+This would give us the freedom to customise everything, right down to the admin panel, and make managing the site an easy task."I added a blog, which will provide two key roles.
+First, it will enable us to keep our clients up to date with what's going on and second, it provides a hub for visitor interaction, through comments and asking questions.

 "I also made use of WordPress's custom menus in the header and footer of the site so even non-techies can re-arrange and edit the site's navigation should we see a need to push visitors in a certain direction."